wheerdam/linuxjoy/linuxjoy-api.md

 # LinuxJoystick API Documentation

 This document describes the LinuxJoystick Library API.
-The description includes the `LinuxJoystick` class, support classes, extensions to support multiple platforms and use-cases, and description of the framework that enables these extensions.
+The description includes the `LinuxJoystick` and `JoyFactory` classes.

 ## The LinuxJoystick Class